-Founded in 1955, this company is where the techniques of the sole certified Traditional Craftsman (General) shine.
-A small cherry blossom pattern strap printed with the Koshu Inden technique.
+Founded in 1955, Inden Yamamoto is a showcase of certified artisan expertise.
+Its strap features a small cherry blossom pattern printed with the Koshu Inden technique.

-As shown by the proverb “as the cherry blossom is first among flowers, so is the warrior first among men,” cherry blossoms have been so loved by Japanese people since ancient times that they were known to be referred to simply as “flowers” with the meaning understood from the Heian period on.
-It is said that when the Takeda clan began ruling over the Kai province, they wore armor decorated with small cherry blossom patterns as a symbol for prosperity and the warrior class.
-The small cherry blossom pattern has been the most representative and well-known pattern for Koshu Inden ever since, and it has been used for a wide variety of products.
-Black, navy, and dark brown have a chic look with black lacquer.
-Red and beige are finished with white lacquer for an elegant appearance.
-The minimalist tailoring keeps stitching to the bare minimum, emphasizing the pattern of the inden.
+Cherry blossoms have been a symbol of Japan ever since ancient times, with the word “flower” being synonymous with “cherry blossoms” from as early as the Heian period.
+It is said that when the Takeda clan began ruling over Kai province, the warriors wore armor decorated with a small cherry blossom pattern as a symbol of their prosperity and valor.
+This cherry blossom pattern has been the most representative and well-known pattern for Koshu Inden ever since, and it has been used on a wide variety of products.
+The black, navy and dark brown models have a stylish appearance contrasted with black lacquer, while the red and beige models are finished with white lacquer for a glamorous look.
+The minimal approach to tailoring keeps stitching to a bare minimum, further emphasizing the Inden pattern.

-The back of the straps is finished elegantly, like the lining material for a jacket or coat.
-Black, navy, and dark brown are paired with black.
-Red and beige are paired with brown for an elevated fashion statement.
+The reverse of the straps has an elegant finish, similar to the lining material of a jacket or coat.
+Black, navy, and dark brown are paired with black, while red and beige are matched with brown for an elevated fashion statement.

-Founded in 1955, the company is now home to the sole certified Traditional Craftsman (General), who is passing down this art to the next generation.
-Two generations back, Kinnosuke Yamamoto worked at Uehara Shoten (now known as Indenya Uehara Yushichi), and when he later founded his own business, that was the start of this company.
-Afterward, Kinnosuke’s eldest son, Makoto, inherited the business.
+Founded in 1955, Inden Yamamoto is home to the only certified traditional craftsman for the technique, who is now passing down this art to the next generation.
+Two generations ago, Kinnosuke Yamamoto worked at Uehara Shoten (now known as Indenya Uehara Yushichi), and later founded his own business which became this company.
+Later, Kinnosuke’s eldest son, Makoto, inherited the business.
 His eldest son, Yusuke, and his second son, Noriyuki, began working at the company in 2000.
 Each leveraging each other’s strengths, they strive to expand the demand for Koshu Inden products and further improve product quality.

-Founded in 1955, the company is now home to the sole certified Traditional Craftsman (General), who is passing down this art to the next generation.
+Founded in 1955, Inden Yamamoto is home to the only certified traditional craftsman for the technique, who is now passing down this art to the next generation.

-Japanese lacquer is used in Inden strap The lacquer is completely dried, however, for people with sensitive skins, there maybe some allergic reactions such as rash.
-In this case, please stop using the product and consult with a doctor.
+This Inden strap contains lacquer.
+The lacquer is completely dried, however in rare cases people with sensitive skin may experience an allergic reaction such as a rash.
+If this occurs, discontinue use of the product and consult a doctor.